surifirstpin/biplus_documentation/docs/Visualization.md

 - **Name** specify a reference name for specific information on y-axis.

-  - **Type** specify minimum, maximum, deviation, variance, custom line, custom area on Y-ax
+  - **Type** specify minimum, maximum, deviation, variance, custom line, custom area on Y-axis.

   -  **From & to** specify the reference line for specific range of measure values.